 On the sides of the stackable containers, so you guys know I love to label things and I love to just like know where things belong so when like this basket or this container is empty, I know what to refill it with.
 So I want to label everything.
 But the front of these baskets, they’re not really labelable which means you can’t really stick a label on.
 I mean you could but I feel like it wasn’t the right size.
 It’s going to be too small.
 It’s going to get lost.

 So what I did was I added labels to the sides of the baskets in this nice really big font.
 It’s like hard to miss.
 And I used a clear tape with a white font so it would just like standout.
 So now when something is empty, I just look at the side and I say, “OK.
 The cough drops are right there.”
 Now I know that I’m out of cough drops and I can go out and buy more if I need more.

-OK.
-So something else I did here was I put Museum Putty behind each of the baskets so they’re kind of like sealed – not sealed but kind of glued to the back of the cabinet.
+Something else I did to keep the bathroom cabinet organized, I put Museum Putty behind each of the baskets so they’re kind of like sealed – not sealed but kind of glued to the back of the cabinet.
 And I also did it underneath the bin so it won’t move.
 So for example, when I reach in here to grab like a toothbrush, suppose I’m like shuffling around then the baskets don’t move because they’re puttied down and that like frustrates me when they’re not puttied down and they just like shift and move and stuff.
 So I did that with all of the baskets so nothing is going to move in place.
 So it’s just like one way to relieve some frustration when you have bins that easily move.

-So it just goes to show, you can work with a limited budget, you can shop the house, you can get creative, and you can still get organized.
+So it just goes to show, you can get organized with a limited budget, you can shop the house, and you can get creative.
 So I hope this video was helpful.
 If you want more organizing videos or more organizing tips, you can visit my website at Alejandra.TV.
 I’ll see you next time.
 Bye!